cedaro/better-internal-link-search/README.md

 * Provides the ability to create custom shortcuts with a little code.
 * Powerful modifiers included for searching additional data sources to make linking fast and easy (Wikipedia, GitHub, iTunes, Spotify, Codex).
 * Extendable so developers can add their own sources.

+## Instant Search (New!) ##

+Instantly see search results for pages, posts, media items or other custom post types on their Manage Posts screens.
+As soon as you start typing in the search field, the table instantly updates with results for whichever post type you're viewing.
+Pressing enter or clicking the search button will continue to return posts using the default search algorithm (post titles and content).

 ## Shortcuts ##